Tianming-Wu/CppSharedLibraries/LogFx/logfx.md

 ## `int write(std::string)`
-Function `int write(std::string message)` will not add a timestamp and any other thing, it just transfer your string into `std::ofstream`.
+Function `int write(std::string message)` will not add a timestamp or any other thing, it just transfer your string into `std::ofstream`.
 If no error occoured, the function returns `0`.
 ```cpp
 int main() {